The Caretaker has the right and responsibility to interpret and enforce all policies and procedures.

 No fences plantings, hedges, or other enclosures of any kind will be permitted on or around any graves or family plots.

-Pets must be kept on a leash at all times and pet owners are responsible to clean up and remove any pet defecation from the cemetery properties.
+Pets must be kept on a leash at all times, in accordance with Island County ordinance, and pet owners are responsible to clean up and remove any pet defecation from the cemetery properties.